 FAQs, Details, and Point to Note

 Student With Nonstandard Schedule: For students with nonstandard school schedules, counting of days removed for discipline purposes will be different from counting days for attendance purposes.
-Discipline uses the student’s regular day, not a ‘regular’ day in the district.
+Discipline length is counted based on the individual student’s regular day, not a standard/‘regular’ school day in the district.
 Discipline length rounds up for removals over a half day.
-Review the data element summary for discipline length.
+Review the data element for discipline length for more information.

 Summer School Discipline: Discipline information for this student should not be submitted to WISEdata.
 This student is removed zero days from the school year for a suspension, so no incident or action is submitted.
 Note, if the discipline action was an expulsion, then this incident-action pair would be submitted.

-Discipline FAQs & Use Cases: For more specific information, see the Discipline FAQs & Use Cases.
+Discipline FAQs & Use Cases: For more specific information, see the Discipline: Info, Help and FAQs page.